What is a content delivery network on Azure?

-Additional users can then request the same file by using the same URL that Alice used, and can also be directed to the same POP.
+More users can then request the same file by using the same URL that Alice used, and gets directed to the same POP.

 If the TTL for the file hasn't expired, the POP edge server returns the file directly from the cache.
 This process results in a faster, more responsive user experience.

 - To use Azure CDN, you must own at least one Azure subscription.

 - You also need to create a CDN profile, which is a collection of CDN endpoints.
 Every CDN endpoint is a specific configuration which users can customize with required content delivery behavior and access.
 To organize your CDN endpoints by internet domain, web application, or some other criteria, you can use multiple profiles.

 - Since Azure CDN pricing gets applied at the CDN profile level, so if you want to use a mix of pricing tiers you must create multiple CDN profiles.
 For information about the Azure CDN billing structure, see Understanding Azure CDN billing.